Quick Start¶

 # Get per-class optimal thresholds

-thresholds = get_optimal_threshold(y_true, y_prob, metric='f1')
+result = optimize_thresholds(y_true, y_prob, metric='f1')

-print(f"Optimal thresholds per class: {thresholds}")
+print(f"Optimal thresholds per class: {result.thresholds}")

-from optimal_cutoffs import ThresholdOptimizer
+from optimal_cutoffs import optimize_thresholds, cv, metrics

 from sklearn.model_selection import train_test_split